budiprihhastomo/Book-Store-Laravel-With-Blade/README.md

 ## 🎉 About Book Store

 Book Store is an application about book management CRUD.
-This application was created using the base Laravel Framework as the backend service and Laravel Blade as the frontend.
+This application was created using the base Laravel Framework as the backend service and Laravel Blade Engine as the frontend.

 ## ✨ Getting Started